 You can put up to £15,000 in a cash ISA and shield your returns from tax.

-Individual Savings Accounts were introduced by the government in 1999 to encourage people to save.
-The government decides how much you are able to invest in an ISA each tax year.
+ISAs were introduced by the government in 1999 to encourage people to save.
+But, because of the tax benefits, the government sets a limit of how much you are able to stash into an ISA each tax year.

 †Saving based on interest paid on the market leading product vs. average rate on offer in the UK; and based upon using the full 2011-2012 Cash ISA allowance of £5,340.